-Now turn with me to the book of Acts and I just want to point out several things...chapter 8 verse 1.
+Now turn with me to the book of Acts and I just want to point out several things, chapter 8 verse 1.
 You have to get a little background before we go into chapter 8 and it comes in the testimony that he gave before Agrippa in chapter 26.
 Just listen, this is what he said to Agrippa.
 He said, "I verily thought within myself that I ought to do many things contrary to the name of Jesus of Nazareth."
-He said, "I determined in myself that I was going to put a stop to that cult around Jesus of Nazareth.
-Which thing I also did in Jerusalem and many of the saints that I shut up in prison having received authority from the chief priests and when they were put to death I gave my voice against them and I punished them often in every synagogue and compelled them to blaspheme.
-And begin exceedingly mad, or furious against them, I persecuted them even unto foreign cities."
+He said, "I determined in myself that I was going to put a stop to that cult around Jesus of Nazareth; which thing I also did in Jerusalem, and many of the saints that I shut up in prison, having received authority from the chief priests, and when they were put to death I gave my voice against them and I punished them often in every synagogue and compelled them to blaspheme.
+And being exceedingly mad, or furious, against them, I persecuted them even unto foreign cities."

 Now he had an organized approach.
 By the way, the word "he made havoc" or "laid waste" is a Greek word describing a wild boar rampaging through a garden.
 It also is used to speak of an army devastating a city.
 The man was just as fanatical then as he became later on the behalf of Christ.